-As of December 30th, 2022, the performance of the sustainability indicators to measure the achievement of the Fund's environmental and/or social characteristics is as follows:
+As of December 30th 2022, the performance of the sustainability indicators to measure the achievement of the Fund's environmental and/or social characteristics is as follows:

-The ESG score at portfolio level has reached 5,90 out of 10 and the ESG score of its benchmark is 5,63.
+The ESG score at portfolio level has reached 3,36 out of 5 and the ESG score of its benchmark is 2,52 out of 5.

-As part of the SRI Label awarded to the Fund, two ESG indicators promoting social and environmental characteristics have been piloted at the level of the Fund and its benchmark.
-Their respective performances as of 30th, December 2022 are as follows:
+As part of the SRI Label awarded to the Sub-Fund, two ESG indicators promoting social and environmental characteristics have been piloted at the level of the Fund and its benchmark.
+Their respective performances at 30th December 2022 are as follows:

-- 1. The portfolio's financed emissions on scopes 1 and 2 represent 38,04 tons of CO2 equivalent per million euros compared to its SRI universe whose financed emissions represent 95,24 tons of CO2 equivalent per million euros. - 2.
-The share of controversial issuers considered to be in violation of at least one of the 10 Global Compact principles is null (0%) compared to its benchmark, whose share of controversial issuers considered to be in violation of at least one of the 10 Global Compact principles is 0,53%.
+1. The share of controversial issuers considered to be in violation of at least one of the 10 Global Compact principles is null (0%) compared to its SRI universe, whose share of controversial issuers considered to be in violation of at least one of the 10 Global Compact principles is 0,15% %.